You will need

 - Everyone should cut out their paper hand.

-- Everyone should take it in turns to lift their hands up and show them to the group.
+- Once everyone's finished decorating their hands, they should take it in turns to lift their hands up to the camera and show them to the group.

 - One or two people should talk through their hands and what everything means.